kodkoder/p4cs2021/Course_Project/Readme.md

 STEP 4 - Examine Shellcode for bad characters.

-STEP 5 - Find instruction to which execution of application needs to be reditected (to our malicious code).
+STEP 5 - Find instruction to redirect execution flow (to our malicious code).

 STEP 6 - Generating a shellcode and updating the exploit.